Google's Also Ask: All the Ways to Use These Questions to Improve Your Content Marketing Strategy

 Any writer would readily reply “Yes” to that.

-Then here’s the most useful tool that you are likely to be already using (but probably not to its fullest potential): Google.
+Then here’s the most useful tool you will likely be already using (but probably not to its fullest potential): Google.

 Let’s see how People Also Ask boxes can turn useful to a content creator: